kumarshantanu/ring-sse-middleware/README.md

 (require '[ring-sse-middleware.adapter.manifold :as m])  ; for Manifold (Aleph server) only
 ```

-### Quickstart with defined route and http-kit server
+### Quickstart with defined route and HTTP Kit server

 Let us assume you have
 - a Ring handler defined as `handler`